-Q. | What is this PL/I anyhow? |
+Q. | What is PL/I? |

 A. | PL/I (pronounced Pee Ell One) is possibly the most powerful compiled programming language.